 Language and Messaging in Hunting Conversations

 Ideas are given meaning when they come to life in a specific context and their meaning is expressed through language.
 As such, we tend to better understand new ideas by contextualizing them in our own lived experiences.
 For me, sometimes this happens more unconsciously as simply a way to make sense of what I’m taking in; other times, I come across something that clearly has direct applications to my own priorities and interests.
-I recently came across a study that has the potential to help us more meaningfully engage with the public and change the way people respond to hunting by actively selecting the language and messaging we use.
+I recently came across a study that has the potential to help us more meaningfully engage with the public and change the way people respond to hunting by purposefully selecting the language and messaging we use depending on our audience.

 The Role of Language

-Hunting conversations are too often wrapped up in defensive sentiments that really only serve to stall conversations and prevents mutual understanding.
-Too often, the conscientious among us who suggest we should carefully frame our discussions with non-hunters are accused of “pandering” or being “politically correct”.
+Hunting conversations are too often wrapped up in defensive sentiments that really only serve to stall conversations and inhibit mutual understanding.
+Too often, the conscientious among us who suggest we should carefully frame our discussions with non-hunters are accused of “pandering” or being succumbing to “politically correctness”.
 These narrow-minded accusations seem to imply that wanting to represent hunting in a way that reflects the respect we have for it somehow makes us weak, sensitive, or overly “liberal”.
 This is ridiculous.
 I challenge anyone to find me a time when any interest group (hunters, anti-hunters, etc.) has taken an uncompromising stance in a conversation and come out of that encounter having advanced their interests in any way.
-This response teems with arrogance and ignorance, and it’s not helpful.
+The hard-liner approach teems with arrogance and ignorance, and it’s not helpful.